 Pinecone Reindeer Ornament

 Pinecones have a huge potential in home decor and DIY projects.
-Use them all bland or paint them in your favorite colors or glitter, they are sure to add naturalistic charm to your Christmas tree.
+Use them all bland or paint them in your favorite colors or glitter, they will add a modern-rustic charm to your Christmas tree.
 You can even turn them into reindeer using googly eyes, pipe cleaners, glue twine, and a few crafting tools.
 Follow the tutorial at Fireflies and Mud Pies.

 Mini Button Wreath

 This button wreath ornament is an easy craft perfect for kids and adults alike.
 They will find matching different colors of buttons interesting.